evillemez/plan10/README.md

 `src/components/` - This is where all the logic lives.
 All game code is defined in a *component* that gets attached to a game object.
 All of the components that are specific to this game are named with  `plan10.` prefix.
 All other, such as `transform2d` or `sprite`, are components provided by *Javelin*.

 So, to recap - the game defines some config for the engine, then the engine loads a scene which instantiates game objects.
 Game objects are defined either in-line in a scene, or in a prefab.
 When the engine instantiates a prefab, it adds instances of components to it, and configures them based on the values in the object definition.

+## Known issues ##

+* The physics w/ Box2d is not tuned well, the plugin for Javelin needs some modification to really work well
+* sounds holding over between scenes
+* sounds playing double when pre loaded
+* generally the audio plugin in javelin needs to be fixed, it's not handling a lot of things properly
+* instantiating bombs/black holes too close to another rigidbody (inside it, basically), will create many at once
+    * For a neat bug, hold `q` and `e` together and enjoy the chaos

+## Backstory ##

+Months ago I decided to write a game engine in javascript, because I thought it would be fun, and I have two specific projects that I would like to pursue with it.
+I could have used another engine, but I couldn't find one that I particularly liked.
+I have some experience using Unity3d, and ultimate I wanted to be able approach a game the way I would with Unity3d, but use the same open-source toolkit I used for web development.
+So, I started Javelin.

+Once I learned about the course (a week or two after I decided to actually start on the engine), I thought it would be a good opportunity to tackle specific issues.
+I figured the contest would give me a way to focus on getting the bare-minimum implemented in order to have a functioning, but simple, game.
+So...
+I needed a premise for a game.

+My wife brought up saving the Earth from a meteor, and that immediately seemed like a good idea because the premise would be enough to build a game that demonstrated all, or most, of the concepts covered in the class, while not requiring many artistic assets.

 ## Assets ##